Cities to visit near Luxembourg

-A bit further afield but full of charm, Dijon makes for a great family break.
-Perhaps seen as more of a summer destination, there is, however, still lots to enjoy in the winter months, with the bonus of a string of beautiful historic villages and towns nearby.
+A bit further afield but full of charm, Dijon makes for a great family break, with the bonus of a string of beautiful historic villages and towns nearby.

 The Musee de la vie Bourguignonne (free entry) has life-size displays of how the streets, shops and a family kitchen might have looked like in Burgundy a few hundred years ago.There are plenty of hands-on activities to keep the children entertained, such as dressing up in 19th century clothes or colouring in pictures of one of the display scenes.

 For lunch, you can taste the region's signature dish, Boeuf Bourguignon, while the kids run around the fountain-filled and traffic-free Place de la Liberation.
 Need to walk off that lunch?
 Then the Jardin de l'Arquebuse, Dijon's Botanical Gardens, is a lovely place for a relaxing stroll.
 Situated at the edge of the Gardens is the Natural History Museum (free entry).